jrash/chemmodlab/README.md

 models to be fit in chemmodlab.
 Score and activity information can be provided from any model.

-## General model fitting and model evaluations
+## General model fitting and evaluations

 -   `ModelTrain()` fits a series of classification or regression models to sets of descriptors and computes cross-validated measures of